Provider reference

 Overview

-A provider is a local or remote website hosting destination.
+A provider is a local or remote website hosting service.

 Example